jackoe/Evomine/README.md

 # EvoMine
 	Sam Orfield && Jack Wines
-Clicking is boring, evolve something to do it for you
+Clicking is boring, evolve something to do it for you.
+This is not the writeup.
+Please see WRITEUP.PDF for the final writeup.
 ### Compile with
 ```
 javac MineSweeper.java -cp ../Evomine